fermyon/developer/content/cloud/noops-sql-db.md

 inspirational-pig (default)
 ```

-As we can see from the above command, there is one database called `inspirational-pig`.
-Next, we use that name as part of our `spin cloud sqlite execute` subcommand to create our schema for our Fermyon Cloud application:
+Once we have this name (in this above example, we can see our database called `inspirational-pig`), we use that `inspirational-pig` as part of our `spin cloud sqlite execute` subcommand to create our schema for our Fermyon Cloud application:

 ```bash
 $ spin cloud sqlite execute inspirational-pig "CREATE TABLE IF NOT EXISTS todos (id INTEGER PRIMARY KEY AUTOINCREMENT,description TEXT NOT NULL,due_date DATE,starred BOOLEAN DEFAULT 0,is_completed BOOLEAN DEFAULT 0)"
 ```

 As mentioned above, Fermyon Cloud only supports databases named “default” at this time.
 Once you add the `sqlite_databases = ["default"]` line to your local Spin application's manifest, Spin internally associates that `default` database with the random name Spin autogenerates, i.e. `inspirational-pig`.
 The name is not arbitrary and must be used explicitly when using the `spin cloud sqlite execute` subcommand (as shown above).
-This will allow you to develop your application, continually build locally, and deploy to Fermyon Cloud, knowing that the two instances (local and Cloud) share the same schema.
+This will allow you to develop your application, continually build locally, and deploy to Fermyon Cloud, knowing that the two instances (localhost and Cloud) share the same schema.

 ### Deleting the Database